Last Updated on

 - growth of power indicators in the usual bench press;

-- a tightening of the bottom of the neckline, its “pushing out”, lifting of the lower part of the pectoral muscles (very good for the female);
+- a tightening of the bottom of the neckline, it is “pushing out”, lifting of the lower part of the pectoral muscles (very good for the female);

 - effective fight against stagnation in the standard (horizontal) press, when for a long time the weight remains in one place;

-- load of auxiliary and lower pectoral muscles;
+- a load of auxiliary and lower pectoral muscles;

 - optimal load distribution and its shifting to the necessary part of the muscle group – the pectoralis major muscle;

-- decrease in load from the bottom of the back;
+- the decrease in load from the bottom of the back;

 - reduced shoulder load, as well as reduced risk of injury.